foshesss/INST362_Website/README.md

 This website was created for a class project.
 Alternative options were to use website builders, but they're mad restricting.

 ## How to run locally
-Clone to repository and once it's downloaded, navigate to it in your terminal and type these two commands:
+Clone this repository and once it's downloaded, navigate to it in your terminal.
+Then, type these two commands:
 ```
 npm i
 npm start
 ```

-`npm i` will install all dependencies the project uses.
+`npm i` will install all dependencies that the project uses.
 `npm start` will run the website locally.

 After you're installed all dependencies, you can use npm start whenever you want.